 The below figure shows a starter motor with four field windings.
 It is used in large engines to develop more torque.
 It operates in the same manner as the two-winding type.

 Series Wound Motor

 The starter motor may be classified as a series wound, shunt wound, compound wound and separately excited.
 Series wound motors are used in automobiles for cranking the engine.
 A series-wound motor has its field coil in series with the armature so that all the current flows through the field as well as the armature.

 The field winding consists of a few turns of thick copper wire on each pole and the windings on all the poles are connected in the series.
 The current in the field depends upon the load.
 The current is large with heavy load and small with a light load.
 The resistance of the field winding is purposely made low so that the loss of voltage and the field is low.

 The speed of the starter motor varies with a change in load.
 It has high speed at light load and low speed at high load.
-The emergency is high with throughout a wide range of speed.
+The emergency is high with a wide range of speeds.
 They have the advantage of a strong starting torque, and hence they are used in automobiles for cranking the engine.